Luis Miguel: 1984–1987: Palabra de Honor, Sanremo Music Festival and Soy Como Quiero Ser

+1988–1990: Busca una Mujer and 20 Años

-On 25 November 1988, Luis Miguel's second album Busca Una Mujer was released.
+On 25 November 1988, Luis Miguel's album Busca una Mujer was released.
 The first single "La Incondicional" became a top-ten hit throughout Latin America in the first half of 1989, and thanks in part to the music video, it spent over seven months on the top ten of many Latin American charts.
 The video was shocking to many fans as he had cut his signature long hair.
 This cemented his transition from a child star into an adult superstar.
 By the end of 1989, the second single "Fría Como el Viento" reached No. 1 on the Hot Latin Tracks.
-He also had a top-ten single with "Separados" in early 1990, peaking at #8.
+He also had a top-ten single with "Separados" in early 1990, peaking at No. 8.

-In 1990, he made a successful transition from child singer to adult showman with the album 20 Años and an ensuing string of sold-out shows first in Mexico then throughout Latin America and elsewhere in the world.
-20 Años sold 600,000 copies in its first week of release and resulted in the release of three singles: "Tengo Todo Excepto A Ti", "Entrégate", and "Amante Del Amor", with the two former hitting number 1 on Billboard's Hot Latin Tracks in 1990.
+In 1990, he continued his successful transition from child singer to adult showman with the album 20 Años and an ensuing string of sold-out shows first in Mexico then throughout Latin America and elsewhere in the world.
+20 Años sold 600,000 copies in its first week of release and resulted in the release of three singles: "Tengo Todo Excepto A Ti", "Entrégate", and "Amante del amor", with the two former hitting number 1 on Billboard's Hot Latin Tracks in 1990.

-International superstardom
+1991–1993: Romance and Aries

 In 1991, Luis Miguel's career went to even greater heights and earned him the respect of a wider audience with the release of Romance, an album of romantic boleros, most from the 1950s.
 He has been credited with reinventing the bolero for modern audiences.
 The album Romance, which became his most successful material ever, eventually sold 7 million units worldwide.

 In 1993, Luis Miguel's fifth studio album, Aries, was released, which won him that year's Grammy Award for Best Latin Pop Album.
 That same year, Luis Miguel was invited by Frank Sinatra to join him on his Duets II album and to perform live in a nationally televised special in honor of Sinatra's 80th birthday, along with other stars such as Stevie Wonder and Natalie Cole.

+1994–1996: Segundo Romance and Nada Es Igual

 In 1994, he released a sequel to Romance, Segundo Romance, featuring him as a convincing pop singer with mastery over timeless Latin classics such as "Solamente Una Vez" and "Historia de un Amor".
 The album earned Miguel another Grammy Award, as well as platinum status in the United States.

 In 1996, for his contribution to the recording industry, Luis Miguel received a star and was inducted to the Hollywood Walk of Fame, at that time the youngest male singer to receive a star.
 Soon after, Luis Miguel returned to the studio and released Nada Es Igual, a pop album featuring "Sueña", the main theme for Disney's The Hunchback of Notre Dame.